CrankySupertoon/mmmr/README.txt

 whenever you want to update the project, rightclick and under 'Team', choose 'Update to HEAD'

-rightclick the project and choose 'Configure', 'Convert to Maven Project' it will download all libraries that MMMR uses to
+rightclick the project and choose 'Configure', 'Convert to Maven Project' it will download all libraries that MMMR uses to a directory called '.m2' under you Windows user home directory

+if you installed more than 1 JDK/JRE: menu 'Window', 'Preferences', 'Java', 'Installed JRE's' and chech if the default selected options is the JDK you just installed, when not: click 'Add', 'Standard JVM', click 'Directory' and browse to 'C:\Program Files\Java\jdk1.7.0' and check it, you can remove the other ones

 the project is now ready to use